 My Medellin Nightlife – Definitive Guide (UPDATED)

-This Medellin nightlife article was originally written on December 24, 2014, but I updat it regularly.
-Latest update was January, 2018.
+This Medellin nightlife article was originally written on December 24, 2014, but I update it regularly.
+The latest update was January 2018.

 Table of contents

 The Medellin nightlife I will be describing in this post is based on my experience for the past six years.
 First of all, I am a 36 year old (I’m 37 now) single (I’m not a player I just crush a lot) male living in Medellin, Colombia.
 I have lived in seven different neighborhoods, and am familiar with all of Medellin.

 The neighborhoods I have lived in (in order): Patio Bonito, San Diego, Calazans, El Centro, Floresta, El Salvador (part of El Centro), and now I am in El Poblado (barrio manila).